Total Distance: 24 km

-Bock's Lake is tucked in amongst mountains and moraines.
-Hiking up Bock's Creek isn't difficult but it is long as a day trip.
-Camping at the lake is recommended as a nice multi-day trip.
-There are many side trips from the lake with incredible views worth exploring.
+Bock's Lake is tucked amongst beautiful mountains and moraines.
+The route up the creek is straightforward but can be tricky depending on the water levels.
+It is long as a day hike so camping at the lake is recommended, plus there are many side trips from the lake with incredible views.

 It is a 12 km hike (one way) up to Bock's Lake and it takes about 6 hours.
 It is recommended that you camp at the lake and perhaps even spend one extra day in the area for a day hike.
 If you only have 1 night, you could hike one of the side trips the evening you arrive at camp, or in the morning before hiking back out.
 Regardless, make sure you take one of the side trips above Bock's Lake.
 It's definitely worth it.

 Start by following the mining road along the north side of Bock's Creek.
 The road may disappear shortly up the creek, as it frequently gets washed out from year to year and is only sometimes rebuilt.

 If water levels in the creek are low, you can just pick your way up the creek bed.
 You may or may not have to take off your hiking boots to cross the creek when necessary.
 If water levels are higher, you may have to cross the creek a few times, so creek crossing shoes are recommended.

 The route is straightforward in the beginning - just hike up the creek bed.
 On your left at roughly 6.5 km is a pass that leads to Nines Creek.
 If you are hiking to Bock's Lake, ignore the pass and continue hiking up the creek bed.